 Don’t worry if you are not a gourmet cook as your crew are also always there to give advice.

-You will spend 50% of your time on this expedition in your tent camping and 50% of your time staying in local hotels, guest houses and hostels.
+You will spend 50% of your time on this expedition camping in your tent & yurts and 50% of your time staying in local hotels, guest houses & hostels.

 From past experience on expeditions of this length and nature we have found that people prefer to supply their own tents as they are then not forced to share and they can pick a tent that suits their needs.
 As a general rule, try and choose a good quality lightweight and waterproof free-standing tent that is easy to erect, take down and carry.